10 Must-Do’s in Tucson, Arizona

 Here are a few additional attractions to check out if you have extra time

 Sabino Canyon – Sabino Canyon is a nice choice for any non-hikers who still want to enjoy the beautiful desert scenery.
 The hiking trails are much nicer at Catalina, Saguaro, and various other free trails throughout town.
 The benefit of visiting Sabino is taking the narrated 3 mile tram ride, in which you will learn all about the desert ecosystem and maybe even see some wildlife along the way (we saw rattlesnakes and a coati).
 The ride is relaxing and educational, and therefore, great for tourists who wish to take it easy on vacation.
+For those who prefer to work up a sweat, the steep 3.5 mile walk up the Tram Road is a must!
+What a workout – what a view!

 Reid Park Zoo – Tucson’s zoo is pretty small at just 24 acres, although nicely landscaped and pretty affordable compared to most big city zoos.
 It’s worth a look if you are going to be in town for a while and are looking for more to do.
 However, the attractions mentioned above are definitely more worthy of your time.
-Be sure to visit adjacent Reid Park, a beautiful community park featuring several ponds, a seasonal rose garden, and a pretty walking path.
+Be sure to visit adjacent Reid Park, a beautiful community park featuring several ponds, a seasonal rose garden, and a pretty paved walking/biking path.

-Rillito River bike path/Heirloom Farmer’s market – The Rillito River Path is a paved 12 mile recreational path which is also part of a series of connected trails (over 100 miles) throughout the city of Tucson known as “The Loop.”
+Rillito River bike path/Heirloom Farmer’s market – The Rillito River Path is a 12 mile paved recreational path which is also part of a series of connected trails (over 100 miles) throughout the city of Tucson known as “The Loop.”
 This trail is very flat and fast and really popular with all types of athletes including joggers, walkers, and bikers.
 It’s a great place to escape the suburban congestion and get in a fresh workout in the natural surroundings.

-Additionally, every Sunday a huge Farmer’s Market is held at Rillitio River Park.
+Additionally, every Sunday a huge Farmer’s Market is held at Rillito River Park.
 Local farmers selling fresh produce and dairy products as well as beauty products are all on-site.
 Combining a relaxing walk/ride on the path with a visit to the market is the perfect healthy Sunday activity.

 Linda Vista trail – This is a great little local trail in Oro Valley in a most unexpected location, right next to an apartment complex.
 This gorgeous loop trail is just short of a mile and features spectacular views of the Catalina Mountains.
 It’s also one of the top places in town to see wildlife, with frequent bobcat sightings.
 If you are looking for a quick easy trail with beautiful natural surroundings, it doesn’t get much better than the Linda Vista trail.
 And best part of all, it’s completely free to park here!